 Building the Desk Top

-We attached the two planks together with seven metal brackets (like these) spaced out underneath.
-Adding wooden braces would make it stronger, but the brackets do the job.
-I also added furniture pads underneath, so the wood top won’t damage the built-in cabinets underneath.
+We attached the two planks together with seven metal brackets (like these) equally spaced on the underside.
+I also added furniture pads to the bottom of the desk, so the wood top won’t damage the built-in cabinets underneath.

 Finishing the Live Edge Desk